wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

    </table>
    <br /><br />

-NOTE: Microsoft Frontdoor enables you to use a single global IP address for your application.
+   NOTE: The Microsoft Frontdoor service enables you to use a single global IP address for your application.
    Microsoft automatically routes traffic to the region closest to the user.
 This is similar to AWS CloudFront.

+1. <a target="_blank" href="https://www.azurespeed.com/Information/AzureIpRanges">IP addresses of each region</a>

 <hr />